Kubomu/ReadMe/README.md

 ### Find Me Around the Web

 🌍 Connect with me on [Twitter](twitter.com/KubomuEdi) to stay updated on my latest projects and tech insights.

-### Fun Fact

-🎯 I'm a huge fan of Mercedes-Benz and luxury cars.
-When I'm not coding, you'll often find me reading car reviews or exploring new tech gadgets.